 “I know what I can afford.
 I’ll speak with a lender when I found the house I want.”

 It’s not uncommon to hear these two sentences from your prospective buyer.
 The good news is that the current market is moving very quickly, and buyers need to be able to present a package complete with pre-approval if they want to compete with other buyers.
-“I use information about the average market time of homes in my area to show my clients the importance of being pre-qualified,” Ruiz states.
+“I use information about the average market time of homes in my area to show my clients the importance of being pre-qualified,” one local agent states.
 “In my area, homes are receiving multiple offers in just a few days.
 If my clients want me to negotiate a good deal, then I need to have all the tools necessary to do that.”

 Being prepared to handle tough objections is the key to getting deals closed.